- What is IFA?

 Welcome to Inclusion For All.

-As a school leader my core purpose must be to educate and to ensure the safety and well-being of all pupils in my care; schools that fail to tackle homophobic bullying for whatever reason are therefore, in my humble opinion, failing their pupils.
-It is important to note that homophobic bullying and language can potentially affect ALL pupils in a school, not just those who may be perceived as different or those who may be questioning their identity.
-As a school leader it would be unthinkable of me to ignore bullying based on race, religion, gender or disability; surely allowing homophobic bullying to go on unchallenged in schools is equally unthinkable?
+As a school leader my core purpose must be to educate and to ensure the safety and well-being of all pupils in my care; schools that fail to tackle all forms of prejudice related bullying for whatever reason are therefore, in my humble opinion, failing their pupils.
+It is important to note that homophobic and others prejudice related bullying and language can potentially affect ALL pupils in a school, not just those who may be perceived as different or those who may be questioning their identity.
+As a school leader it would be unthinkable (and illegal) of me to ignore bullying based on race, religion, gender or disability; allowing homophobic, biphobic or transphobic bullying to go on unchallenged in schools is no different.
+Similarly as a school leader, if I am unable to support my own staff to be authentic in the workplace, how can I hope to provide an inclusive and representative community in which LGBTQI children or those with LGBTQI friends or family can live and learn to the best of their ability?

-I do not class myself as an overtly political individual, nor do I consider myself to be an activist; my work was triggered by the needs of the pupils in my care and my moral purpose remains to put the needs of children first.
+I do not class myself as an overtly political individual, nor do I consider myself to be a campaigner or activist; my work was motivated by the needs of the pupils in my care and my moral purpose remains to put the needs of children first.
+One shouldn't have to be an activist or campaigner to put the safety and well-being of all children first

-I fully accept that there are some strong objections to the strategies shown to be effective in tackling homophobic bullying being developed in our schools, elsewhere in this site I will look at these objections in more detail in an attempt to reduce anxiety and to rationalise the work that needs to be done in schools to ensure inclusion for all.
-Similarly I am aware that some people hold strong views on homosexuality; it is not the purpose of Inclusion for All to expect people to change their views on homosexuality (although if I can make people change their view to a more accepting one that would be wonderful); Inclusion for All exists to place the needs of children above the ongoing differences of opinion that limit the confidence of schools leaders in tackling homophobic language and bullying in their schools.
+I am also aware that some people hold strong views on LGBTQI people; it is not the purpose of Inclusion for All to expect people to change their views (although if I can make people change their view to a more accepting one that would be wonderful); Inclusion for All exists to place the needs of children above the ongoing differences of opinion that limit the confidence of schools leaders in tackling LGBTQI language and bullying in their schools.
+Preventing LGBTQI bullying is not about promotion, but is education and information about the rich diversity of human existence.
+LGBTQI people exist and are a fact of life.

-I am certainly not the only person undertaking such work and I do hope that you will take the time to visit some of the linked sites such as Stonewall, Diversity Role Models and School's Out.
-The Equality Act 2010 also provides a clear legal requirement for schools to tackle all forms of bullying, including homophobic bullying and there is an expectation for schools to pro-actively promote and foster good relations between those in our school communities that fall under the 9 protected equality act characteristics- which includes sexual orientation.
-It is also important to note that under the OFSTED criteria 2012 schools are expected to show how they are fostering good relations and pro-actively tackling all forms of bullying, including homophobic bullying.
+The Equality Act 2010 provides a clear legal requirement for all schools to tackle all forms of bullying, including bullying related to sexual orientation and transgender and there is an expectation for schools to pro-actively promote and foster good relations between those in our school communities that fall under the nine protected equality act characteristics - which includes sexual orientation.
+It is also important to note that under the OFSTED criteria 2012 schools are expected to show how they are fostering good relations and pro-actively tackling all forms of bullying, including homophobic, biphobic and transphobic bullying.

 A personal greeting from Shaun